AdamSpannbauer/faceRace/README.md

 # faceRace
-Slow and smiley wins the race
+Slow and smiley wins the race.
+Keep your mouth straight to stay on course.